edwardpayton/github95/README.md

 ## Roadmap

-- [ ] Better error handling (eg for when the api is unavilable)
+- [ ] Better error handling (eg for when the API is unavailable)
-- [ ] Performance improvments, code refactoring
+- [ ] Performance improvements, code refactoring
 - [ ] Use the Github OAuth API to allow users to login
 - [ ] After OAuth is done, spec and add mutations (eg to reply to issues, act on events)
 - [ ] Open developers from Trending Explorer window (clicking a dev currently does nothing)